JonasXIII/Labyrinth-Clash/Labyrinth-Clash/Containers.md

 # Kinds of Containers
 ## Sack
-Common items
+1 Common item
 Can be opened for free
 ## Crate
-Rare items
+1 Rare items / 2 Common Items
 Can be opened by any attack

 ## Chest
-Contains Legendary items
+1 Legendary item / 2 Rare Items / 3 Common Items
+* #playtest playtest ratios
 Can be opened by a lockpick